 We had a blast on the excursion and it was nice to not have to plan anything and just have them take us around.
 The crew was very friendly and all of the stops were beautiful.
 If you are between this and something else, I wouldn’t have been devastated if we missed out on the excursion as there are so many incredible things you can spend your time doing in Dubrovnik!

 One of the stops included 3 hours of beach time which was nice to relax and we even joined some locals in a game of Picigin which was so much fun!

 Late Afternoon: Cliff Jumping at Buza Bar.
 (We also stopped for another round of gelato along the way) 🙂

 10pm: Late dinner at Pizzeria Castro Dubrovnik.
 We split the veggie and buffalo pizzas which were both incredible!
 Afterwards we hopped around Old Town for drinks and then walked over to the pier for more drinks once the bars shut down at midnight due to Covid.

 Departure day!
 Call an Uber to the airport to head back home 🙁

 A few additional videos from trip:

-Additional Resources to help you plan One Week in Croatia:
+Additional Resources to help you plan out your One Week in Croatia: